 At this time of year, there are a lot of things for dogs who are afraid of loud noises to be scared of.
-Fireworks, thunder storms, even neighbours having loud outdoor parties can be terrifying for your furry companion.
-Dogs who are noise-phobic generally display behaviours such as panting, whining, drooling, pacing, shaking, accidents in the house, seeking attention, and sometimes destructiveness.
-In some severe cases dogs resort to running and escaping out of open doors or windows.
+Fireworks, thunderstorms, even neighbors having loud outdoor parties can be terrifying for your furry companion.
+Dogs who are noise-phobic generally display behaviors such as panting, whining, drooling, pacing, shaking, accidents in the house, seeking attention, and sometimes destructiveness.
+In some severe cases, dogs resort to running and escaping out of open doors or windows.
 It goes without saying that these last responses can be dangerous and lead to severe injuries or even death.

 Unfortunately, without human intervention, phobias tend to get worse over time, not better.
 And, unfortunately, it is generally not possible to “cure” your dog of his or her phobia.
 We can, however, successfully manage their fears, to help them (and by extension you), be more comfortable during events your dog finds scary.

 So what can we do to help dogs cope?